alextselegidis/plainpad/docs/api.md

 ### Sort

-Sort the results in ascending or descending direction by providing the the respective sign and the property name to be used for sorting.
+Sort the results in ascending or descending direction by providing the respective sign and the property name to be used for sorting.

 ```